gstanden/orabuntu-lxc/README.md

 Phase 2:  Create the SCST Linux SAN LUNs for Oracle Grid Infrastructure

-Create the SCST SAN (optional) using the following steps.

 tar -xvf scst-files.tar

 cd scst-files

 Run the create-scst-*.sh files in the order shown below.